freeplane/docs/contribute/Translation_How-To.md

 If you do not know the location of your translation item in the Freeplane user interface (scenario 3 and 4), the context string (which is in fact the translation key) and the Nearby messages might give a clue.

 You can check what Machine translation suggests and how translators have changed the translation in History.
-Comments and Glossary are discussed in [[#How to collaborate to translate Freeplane to your language|How to collaborate to translate Freeplane to your language]]
+Comments and Glossary are discussed in [How to collaborate to translate Freeplane to your language](#How-to-collaborate-to-translate-Freeplane-to-your-language)

 ### How to test your Weblate translations: